nixworks/public/news/2013/04/1/index.md

 ##### National Health Service
 ### [Health experts warn that the National Health Service in England is "not ready for" major changes passed in 2012 that go into effect today. ](/news/2013/04/1/health-experts-warn-that-the-national-health-service-in-england-is-not-ready-for-major-changes-passed-in-2012-that-go-into-effect-today.md)
-_Context: National Health Service, major changes, England_
+_Context: major changes, England, National Health Service_

 ##### President of Sudan
 ### [President of Sudan Omar al-Bashir orders the release of all political prisoners. ](/news/2013/04/1/president-of-sudan-omar-al-bashir-orders-the-release-of-all-political-prisoners.md)
-_Context: Omar al-Bashir, Sudan, President of Sudan, political prisoner_
+_Context: Sudan, President of Sudan, Omar al-Bashir, political prisoner_

 ##### Japan
 ### [Japanese researchers unveil the smelling screen, a digital display screen capable of emitting pinpointed smells. ](/news/2013/04/1/japanese-researchers-unveil-the-smelling-screen-a-digital-display-screen-capable-of-emitting-pinpointed-smells.md)